Definition of Parable

 Function of Parable

 Parable is a great teaching tool, because it often uses symbolic imagery and metaphors that the audience can easily recognize.
-Thus, the storytellers could convey complicated moral truths in such a way that they become relatable and understandable to one’s own life.
-It is because sometimes listeners have to choose the right lesson that a parable conveys, and the audience, or listeners also participate in arriving at the conclusion in this way.
-Generally, parables help the readers understand philosophical issues or moral lessons in relatable terms, while tellers could lead them in a better way to apply such principles in their daily lives.
+Thus, the storyteller can convey complicated moral truths in such a way that they become relatable and understandable to one’s own life.
+Sometimes listeners have to discern the lesson that a parable conveys, and the audience also participates in arriving at the conclusion in this way.
+Generally, parables help readers understand philosophical issues or moral lessons in relatable terms, while tellers could lead them in a better way to apply such principles in their daily lives.